JunqiangWang/ChronoStitch/R code/README.md

 ### ChronoStitch

-The first version will be release around October.
+The first version will be released around October.

 Please check the update later.